xiaomi1024/code_SAMS/README.md

-# This is code for SAMS: Semantic Alignment Network for Multi-modal Emotion Recognition
+# This is code for SAMS
+1. Please install the packages in "requirements.txt".
+2. Run "CUDA_VISIBLE_DEVICES=0 python train.py"